For quite a few years, with growing popularity of Domain-Driven Design (DDD), I keep hearing that:

 DDD is only for core domain

-This mantra has became very popular and often is (mis)used to advocate some crazy things people do to avoid crunching the domain knowledge.
+This mantra has become very popular and often is (mis)used to advocate some crazy things people do to avoid crunching the domain knowledge.

 But, if you look at Twitter of Eric Evans, you will see this:

 “Domain Linguist” @ domainlanguage.com